bakertaylor28/pdfapplication/README.txt

-PDF Application is a php CMS which relies on fpdf, and whicws a server administrator to deploy the presentation of a contract, allows the user to sign the contract, outputs the contract to a PDF file, and then allows both the user and the administrator access to the output pdf file.
+PDF Application is a php CMS which relies on fpdf, and which allows a server administrator to deploy the presentation of a contract, allows the user to sign the contract, outputs the contract to a PDF file, and then allows both the user and the administrator access to the output pdf file.